ckeditor/ckeditor4/tests/core/ckeditor/manual/hcdetection.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, undo, clipboard, basicstyles, about, stylescombo, format, link, image

+**Note**: this test is dedicated for OSes that **DOES** support high contrast mode.

 1. Enable high contrast mode in your OS.
 2. Check the editor.

 	## Expected

-	* If the current OS and browser support high contrast: Buttons in the UI are replaced by text labels.
+	Buttons in the UI are replaced by text labels.
-	* If the current OS and browser don't support high contrast: Buttons in the UI are displayed with icons.

 	## Unexpected

-	* If the current OS and browser support high contrast: Buttons in the UI are displayed with icons.
+	Buttons in the UI are displayed with icons.
-	* If the current OS and browser don't support high contrast: Buttons in the UI are replaced by text labels.